takeoff-env/takeoff/docs/command-line.md

 takeoff list
 ```

 Lists the environments, versions and apps.
 More information to be added soon.

 ```bash
 takeoff start <environment> [app]
 ```

-Starts an `environment`  If you don't pass a name it will start the default environment.
+Starts an `environment`.
+If you don't pass a name it will start the default environment.
 If you pass `app` it will only start that app (e.g. `takeoff start default db`).

 ```bash
 takeoff stop <environment>